Roxxik/TeOS/README.md

 - get a simple page allocator working

 # Todo
-- ports in screen.rs are hardcoded
+- ports in serial.rs are hardcoded
 - cursor positioning should not happen after each displayed character
 - fixing bochs triple-fault, currently only working in qemu